 - 4 large eggs

-- 150 g/ ¾ cup sugar
+- ¾ cup sugar

 - 1 teaspoon vanilla extract

-- Prepare plums: Halve the plums and arrange them nicely in the cake form with the cut side up.
+- Prepare plums: Halve the plums and arrange them nicely in the dish with the cut side up.
 Try to cover as much space as possible, even if the plums overlap here and there.

 - Melt the butter in a small pan.

-- Let rest in the pan for about 20 minutes then invert onto a cake platter.
+- Let rest in the pan for about 20 minutes, then invert onto a cake platter.
 Let cool completely.